-- H*: The total ppm added by the minerals in the general hardness category.
+- Hardness: The total ppm added by the minerals in the hardness category.

-- A*: The total ppm added by the minerals in the alkalinity category.
+- Alkalinity: The total ppm added by the minerals in the alkalinity category.

-- H:A*: The ratio of general hardness to alkalinity.
+- H:A*: The ratio of hardness to alkalinity.

-- Total Hardness: Your combined hardness and alkalinity, plus anything else that may be in the water if using RO water instead of distilled.
+- Total PPM: Your combined hardness and alkalinity (plus anything else that may be in the water if using RO water instead of distilled).